Combine Design Thinking, Lean Startup and Agile for a Strategy Roadmap

 Agile is an approach practised in software development, which has been around for over twenty years.
 The manifesto for Agile software development, which dates back to 2001, was a significant event in the history of Agile.

-Combining Design Thinking, Lean Startup and Agile
+Combine Design Thinking, Lean Startup and Agile

 Today, Design Thinking, Lean Startup and Agile are widely accepted methods, and these are often combined to understand customer problems and needs, develop products and scale businesses.
-Gartner has put together a good illustration of how these three methods can be combined:
+Gartner has put together a clear illustration of how these three methods can be combined:

 Design Thinking is an excellent method for understanding your customers’ (and stakeholders’) challenges; defining clear objectives; and ideating solutions for your strategy roadmap.